Are you confident that you’re producing the best training materials possible? Or is your training material development procedure lacking?

 In order to successfully create an employee training manual, you'll first need to individually develop training materials.
 With each material, there needs to be an objective, a goal, groups of employees, and a way to measure the results.

-We’ve compiled 6 steps for effective training material development, here how:
+We’ve compiled 6 steps for effective training material development, here is how:

 1. Start With Your Learning Objective